 ranked as the No. 12 dual threat quarterback by rivals.com and who committed to

-the Bearcats late Tuesday night after Legeaux's high school basketball game in New Orleans.
+the Bearcats late Tuesday night after Legeaux's high school basketball game in

-especially key get late in the recruiting season because the Bearcats are in dire need quarterbacks - they only have three left in the system, junior Zach Collaros, junior Chazz Anderson, and sophomore Brendon Kay.
+It was an especially key get late in the recruiting season because the Bearcats are in dire need quarterbacks - they only have three left in the system, junior Zach Collaros, junior Chazz Anderson, and sophomore Brendon Kay.

 up on his visit and fell in love with the place," Jones said.
 "He's an